 Seward is a majestic city located in the heart of Kenai Peninsula Borough of the U.S. state of Alaska.
-The city hosts many splendorous attractions which attracts visitors from every corner of the globe.
-Some of the popular attractions include, Mt.
-Marathon, rising steeply behind the town, Kenai Fjords National Park, Resurrection Bay and much more.
+The city hosts many splendorous attractions which attract visitors from every corner of the globe.
+Some of the popular attractions include Mt.
+Marathon, rising steeply behind the town, Kenai Fjords National Park, Resurrection Bay, and much more.

 9. Mendenhall Glacier

 Mendenhall Glacier, one of the Grandest Attractions in Alaska is 13.6 miles long glacier located in the Mendenhall Valley.
-Just 12 miles from downtown Juneau in the southeastern area of the U.S. state of Alaska, the Mendenhall Glacier offers stunning views of a lakes, calving glacier and other speed bounding natural attractions.
+Just 12 miles from downtown Juneau in the southeastern area of the U.S. state of Alaska, the Mendenhall Glacier offers stunning views of lakes, calving glaciers, and other speed-bounding natural attractions.
 The center is open all year-round and receives more than five million visitors each year.
 Visitors can access the place through two entrances, one an upper entrance with a ramp and another lower entrance with elevators.